awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 ## Analyzing Bike Rental Behavior Using SQL & Tableau
 *This project was completed as the final case study in the Google Data Analytics Professional Certificate provided through Coursera.
-Real data was analyzed from a fictional company,* Cyclistic, *with a focus on identifying the differences between types of riders using the bike sharing service.*
+Real data was analyzed from a fictional company,* Cyclistic, *with a focus on identifying the differences between how types of riders using the bike sharing service.*

 Key Findings:
-1. The average ride duration for casual riders is almost twice as long as members.
+1. Casual riders rent bike for longer durations than member riders, with an average ride duration almost twice as long as members.
-2. Casual Riders completed more rides during summer months, but the number of rides completed in these months did not exceed the rides completed by members.
+2. Casual riders completed more rides during summer months and weekends.
-3. Member riders use the bike sharing service more consistently the cansual riders across all months and weekdays.
+3. Member riders use the bike sharing service more consistently thank casual riders across all months and weekdays.

 [View the Tableau dashboard here](https://public.tableau.com/views/CyclisticBikeShare_16879150650930/CyclisticBikeShare?:language=en-US&:display_count=n&:origin=viz_share_link)